PatrickLang/packer-windows/README.md

 Doing so will give you hours back in your day, which is a good thing.

+### Offline Updates

+> Work in Progress

+Windows Updates have gotten pretty large and are over a gigabyte for Windows Server 2016.
+Instead of downloading them for each `packer build`, you can download them manually then use the local copy.

+1. Be sure to allow Packer to open up firewall ports as needed: `netsh advfirewall firewall add rule name="Packer HTTP" dir=in action=allow program="c:\packer\packer.exe" enable=yes`

+Worklog:
+- [ ] Set up http server
+- [ ] Write script to enumerate MSUs and install them
+- [ ] Remove the temp directory once done

 ### WinRM

 These boxes use WinRM.
 There is no OpenSSH installed.